dustin10/VichGeographicalBundle/Resources/doc/index.rst

-The GeographicalBundle provides automatic geographic coordinate querying for the entities in your Symfony2 project.

 Features
 ========

-This bundle allows you to easily query coordinates for your entities using annotations
+The GeographicalBundle provides automatic geographic coordinate querying and displaying of Google maps for the entities in your Symfony2 project using annotations.
+It also allows for object oriented Google maps to be displayed without using any of the coordinate querying features.

 Installation
 ============